 - Training records, for compliance with our training policies and for insurance purposes.

 Our lawful basis for processing this information is legitimate interest.

-- 5.3.
-Where it is necessary for our ‘legitimate interests’ (or those of a third party), and your interests and fundamental rights do not override those interests.
-The legitimate interest we rely on is to fulfil the charitable purpose of Sue Ryder.
+- 5.2.
+Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+The legitimate interest we rely on are:

 We may also use your personal information in the following situations, which are likely to be rare: